Salt Lake City: Climate

-Salt Lake City has a cold semi-arid climate (BSk), though it borders on a mediterranean climate (Csa) and a humid continental climate (Dsa) as summers are dry and hot and winters are cold and wet, but rarely frigid.
+Salt Lake City has a humid continental climate (Dsa), while western parts may experience a Mediterranean climate (Csa), as summers are dry and hot and winters are cold and wet, but rarely frigid.
+The eastern parts of the city are also under a Mediterranean climate when using the 27 F isotherm.
 Late summer and early fall monsoonal activity can keep precipitation fairly consistent throughout the year aside from early to mid summer when rain is minimal.
 The temperature of the Salt Lake City area is mediated by its unique geography, generally keeping highs and lows from reaching extremes.

 The primary source of precipitation in Salt Lake City is massive storms that move in from the Pacific Ocean along the jet stream from October to May.
 In mid-to-late summer, when the jet stream retreats far to the north, precipitation mainly comes from afternoon thunderstorms caused by monsoon moisture moving up from the Gulf of California.
 Although rainfall can be heavy, these storms are usually scattered in coverage and rarely severe.
 However, downtown was hit by an F2 tornado on August 11, 1999, killing 1 person, injuring 60, and causing $170 million in damage.
 The remnants of tropical cyclones from the East Pacific can rarely reach the city during Fall.
 The remnants of Hurricane Olivia helped bring the record monthly precipitation of 7.04 in in September 1982.
 1983 was the wettest year on record, with 24.26 in, while 1979 was the driest, when 8.70 in were recorded.
 Spring snowmelt from the surrounding mountains can cause localized stream flooding during late spring and early summer, the worst examples being in 1952 and especially 1983, when City Creek burst its banks, forcing city engineers to convert several downtown streets into waterways.

 Snow falls on average from November 6 to April 18, producing a total average of 60 in, although measurable snow has fallen as early as September 17 and as late as May 28.
 The snowiest season was 1951–52, with 117.3 in, while the least snowy season was 16.6 in in 1933–34.
 The snowiest month on record was January 1993, in which 50.3 in were recorded.

 The nearby Great Salt Lake is a significant contributor to precipitation in the city.
 The lake effect can enhance rain from summer thunderstorms and produces lake-effect snow approximately 6 to 8 times per year, some of which can produce prodigious snowfall amounts.
 It is estimated about 10% of the annual precipitation in the city can be attributed to the lake effect.